Internet2/grouper/grouper-misc/grouper-azure/README.md

 The Office365/Azure provisioner for Grouper originated as a project from Unicon, Inc. Primary developers were Bill Thompson, Jj, and John Gasper, with other contributions by Chris Hyzer and Russ Trotter.
 The source project can be found at https://github.com/Unicon/office365-and-azure-ad-grouper-provisioner .

+This project includes contributions from Kansas State University, project https://github.com/kstateome/office365-and-azure-ad-grouper-provisioner.git.
+Principal development was done by David Malia, with contribution by Kurt Zoglmann.